feigroup/TVDN/readme.md

 import numpy as np

-# Construnct the detection object
+# Construnct the detection object from raw data (before smoothing)
 Detection = TVDNDetect(Ymat=Ymat, saveDir="../results", dataType="MEG", fName="subj2", r=8, kappa=2.95, freq=60)
 # Ymat, d x n maitrx, where d is the number of sequences
 # r: the number of rank used for detection